What are SBA Disaster Loans?

 What are the advantages of SBA Disaster Loans?

 The primary advantage of the SBA disaster loan program is that it provides financial assistance when your business cannot meet its obligations due to a natural disaster.
-Since the program is intended to help your business bounce back, you don’t have to begin repaying the loan for 12 months.
+Since the program is designed to help your business recover, you don’t have to start repaying the loan for 12 months.

-In addition, the interest rates on these loans are quite low, falling under 4% in most cases.
-The loans also come with long repayment terms, up to 30 years, making repayment very management.
+Additionally, the interest rates on these loans are pretty low, typically under 4%.
+The loans also come with long repayment terms, up to 30 years, making repayment very manageable.

 What are the disadvantages of SBA Disaster Loans?

-The obvious disadvantage is that you can only get this loan if your business is negatively affected by a natural disaster.
-No one wants to be in that situation, but the loan program helps alleviate the financial hardship when a disaster occurs.
+The obvious disadvantage is that you can only obtain this loan if your business has been negatively affected by a natural disaster.
+No one wants to be in that situation, but the loan program helps alleviate the financial hardship that can occur when a disaster strikes.

 Pros & Cons